 I greatly enjoyed "Still Life" and I wish there were another story in the works that would allow us readers to connect with these characters again!
 I award this novel 4.5 out of 5 stars.

-Book has been provided courtesy of the publisher and the Booklook Blogging program for the purposes of the unbiased review.
+Book has been provided courtesy of the publisher, Thomas Nelson, and the Booklook program, for the purposes of this unbiased review.